biddy1618/rasa-crud/readme.md

 `kubectl logs -f NAME -n dev-rasa` - to view live the logs of service

+## CORS check

+Go to `codepen.io` and run the cors-check script to test the CORS functionality

 ## Notes

 One can't do ORM operations with `sqlalchemy.Table`.